NetoECommerce/Skeletal/testing.md

 - Search for a stockist and get a successful result

 ### $.storeLocator_Init(param)

+Sets up default values in an object called `defvals`.

+'default_lat': -27.000,
+'default_lng': 133.000,

+Center of Australia.

+Uses the $.soap_default_data(param, defvals) function to scrub through and places all the correct values in.

+Places this object in an object 'nStoreLocatorData['param']'.

 ### $.geoGoToLocation(country, address)
 ### $.geoSearchStores(country, zip, address)
 ### $.geoCleartMarkers()